orta/robb.is/_posts/2011-02-21-vib-ribboff.md

 It uses the [Echonest API][echonest_api] to resolve beat information off of [SoundCloud tracks][soundcloud_tracks].
 Then it composes a level, matching obstacles to beats in the song.

-I plan to publish this online, though I haven’t had the time yet to write a backend.
-I’ll look into this as soon as I have some spare time.

 <div class="embed" data-url="https://youtube.com/watch?v=K6BhnFegmb0">

 </div>